Every now and then, you gotta give in and just eat something crispy-cruchy-yummy-fried!

 Now I used the bread crumb, corn meal and panko bread crumb mixture here because I like texture.
 Lots of texture!
 I also gave some thought about how the three would work together and it sounded like a good plan to me.
 It did work out really great.
 Of course you can use what you have on hand and it will work, too as long as you do the whole resting between stages thing and don’t cook too high or low.

 I served my eggplant with a side of pasta (carb much? lol) and that fantastic sauce I love so much.
-(See Homemade Spaghetti Sauce) You wanna talk about YUM?
+(See Post to Post Links II error: No post found with slug "italian-tomato-sauce") You wanna talk about YUM?
 Yeah, we pigged out.
 Meh, I got work to do in the garden and that’ll make up for it.

 Next time you got a craving for some crispy-fried-crunchity-deliciousness, I hope you’ll give this eggplant parm a try.
 After all, it is a vegetable 🙂 right?